100% Polyester - Polyester has the highest crease resistance, retains its shape, has

 Deodorize - Deodorize is a treatment that provides resistance to apparel against odor/bad smell.

 Digitize - To translate a graphic design or text into computer language (digital values) for output from computerized embroidery machines onto substrates.

 Dimensional stability - Refers to the tendency of a garment to shrink or distort after washing.
-A garment that is dimensionally stable is one that is likely to maintain its intended shape through many washings.
+A garment that is dimensionally stable is one that is likely to maintain its intended shape through many washes.

 Direct Dye - Direct dyes give bright shades but exhibit poor wash fastness.
-Various after-treatments are used to improve the wash-fastness of direct dyes, and such dyes are referred to as “aftertreated direct colors.
+Various after-treatments are used to improve the wash-fastness of direct dyes, and such dyes are referred to as “after-treated direct colors.

 Divot Repair Tool - A useful tool for any golfer, this item is used to replace and mend any divots created in the grass with the swing of a club

 Double Lines Hood - This is when additional fabric has been added inside the hood as a lining.
-This lining may be in a matching or contrasting colour and would give the garment additional warmth, a stylish look as well as enhanced performance.
+This lining may be in a matching or contrasting color and would give the garment additional warmth, a stylish look as well as enhanced performance.